 Normality as the strongest tool

 A soldier who cleans his weapon in the morning the way other people brush their teeth tells the reader more about his world than a page of exposition.
 He doesn't describe it.
-He just does it.
+He simply does it.
 And the reader understands.

-Consequence over calculation
+Consequence instead of calculation

 The reader as detective